facebook/react-native-website/website/blog/2019-03-07-releasing-react-native-059.md

 ## 🔨 Breaking Changes

 `react-native-git-upgrade` was outdated and troublesome, so we killed it.
 Please use `react-native upgrade` from now on.
+It makes use of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge) under the covers.

 ## 🤗 Thanks

+Lots of new contributors helped with [enabling generation of native code from flow types](https://github.com/facebook/react-native/issues/22990) and [resolving Xcode warnings](https://github.com/facebook/react-native/issues/22609) - these are a great way to learn how Rect Native works and contributing to the greater good.
+Thank you!
+Look out for similar issues in the future.

-While these are the highlights that we noted, there are many others to be excited about: TODO. @To see all of the updates, take a look at the [changelog](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md).
+While these are the highlights that we noted, there are many others to be excited about.
+To see all of the updates, take a look at the [changelog](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md).
 0.59 is a huge release – we can't wait for you to try it out.
 Better yet, we have even more improvements coming throughout the rest of the year.
 Stay tuned!

 [Ryan](https://github.com/turnrye) and the whole [React Native core team](https://twitter.com/reactnative)